galaxyproject/planemo-ci-action/README.md

 Tools and workflows are discovered in all directories, except for `packages/` and `deprecated/`.
 These directories may be absent.

+A global `.lint_skip` file and per repo `.lint_skip` files can be used to list tool/workflow linters that should be skipped.

 Setup mode
 ----------